Art Weekend Belgrade

 AWB is realized by the Belgrade based organization Cultural Front, established in 2000, which successfully runs the independent Cultural centre GRAD for the past 9 years, in cooperation with Viennese based organization BLOCKFREI, that has been established in 2013, which, among others, promotes contemporary art production from ex-Yugoslav region on Austrian contemporary art scene and vice versa.

-More information will soon be available on www.awb.rs
+More information available on www.awb.rs

 The project is supported by Austrian federal chancellery, Austrian Cultural Forum in Belgrade, EU Delegation to Serbia, Embassy of Israel in Serbia, Swiss Embassy in Serbia, Goethe Institute in Belgrade, Swedish Embassy in Serbia, Italian Institute in Serbia, Hungarian Cultural Center in Belgrade, Slovenian Embassy in Serbia and Serbia Creates.